brk-a/system-design/0x07-distributed_message_queue/0-distributed_message_queue.md

     * FE consults metadata service on what BE host to send data to
     * data is sent to a selected BE host and replicated
     * `receiveMessage()` request comes to FE
-    * FE consults metadata service on what BE host has the data `recvMessage()` requires
+    * FE consults metadata service on what BE host has the data `receiveMessage()` requires

     ```mermaid
     ---
-    title: BE service high-level arch
+    title: BE service high-level relationship to the rest of the system
     ---
         flowchart LR
         A((P))--sendMessage-->B[FE]